liammellofarley/voisin/README.md

 Each .md file corresponds to a specific post, everything should be named in a way that makes sense so you can tell what connects to what.

+To add new posts for the timeline or new partners, copy one of the existing ones or create a new appropriately named file ending in .md and then mimick the structure of an existing post.

 Each .md file is made of two parts: frontmatter and body.

 # Front Matter